Abish Kekilbayev: Bibliography

-Keklibayev several novels into Kazakh language such works as Guy de Maupassant "Pierre et Jean", "Une vie ou L'Humble Vérité," Chingiz Aitmatov's story "Cranes Fly Early" and participated in the translation of Leo Tolstoy's novel "War and Peace" and I.Bunin's works.

-"King Lear", "Romeo and Juliet" by Shakespeare, "Princess Turandot" by Carlo Gozzi, "On the Night of the Lunar Eclipse" by Mustai Karim, "Don Juan oder Die Liebe zur Geometrie" by Max Frisch and "Ghosts" by Henrik Ibsen were also translated by Kekilbayev and were included in the repertoires of Kazakh theatres.
+Kekilbayev translated several renowned works into Kazakh, including Guy de Maupassant's Pierre et Jean and Une vie, Chingiz Aitmatov's Cranes Fly Early, and contributed to the translation of Leo Tolstoy's War and Peace and Ivan Bunin's writings.
+His translations also brought King Lear and Romeo and Juliet by William Shakespeare, Princess Turandot by Carlo Gozzi, On the Night of the Lunar Eclipse by Mustai Karim, Don Juan oder Die Liebe zur Geometrie by Max Frisch, and Ghosts by Henrik Ibsen to Kazakh audiences, many of which became part of Kazakh theatre repertoires.

-Kekilbayev is the author of a collection of poems "Golden Rays" (1963) and a collection of stories "A Flock of Cloud" (1966), "Steppe Ballades" (1968), articles "Face to Face with Time", essays "Cranes", "Steppe Ballades", "Snow in March", "The Ballades of the Forgotten Years", "The End of a Legend" and "Pleiades - Constellations of Hopes."
+As an author, Kekilbayev published the poetry collection Golden Rays (1963) and story collections such as A Flock of Cloud (1966) and Steppe Ballades (1968).
+His essays and articles include Face to Face with Time, Cranes, Snow in March, The Ballades of the Forgotten Years, The End of a Legend, and Pleiades – Constellations of Hopes.

-Ballad of Forgotten Years is translated into English and published by Stacey International (London, UK).
-This book by Kazakhstan's most venerated writers in the bardic vein a prose ballad of the ancient rivalry between his Kazakh forebears and Turkmen neighbors on their illimitable sun-scorched (or snow-carpeted) steppe, in the unceasing nomadic contest for pasture, animals, and sometimes women.
+Kekilbayev's Ballad of Forgotten Years was translated into English and published by Stacey International (London, UK).
+This prose ballad, written in a bardic style, reflects the ancient rivalry between Kazakh and Turkmen nomads across the endless steppe, capturing their struggles over pasture, livestock, and occasionally, women.

 Honours

-Kekilbayev has been awarded the Order of the First President of the Republic of Kazakhstan Nursultan Nazarbayev and the Order of Otan for the significant contribution to the development of Kazakhstan.
+Kekilbayev was honored with the Order of Nazarbayev and the Order of Fatherland in recognition of his significant contributions to the development of Kazakhstan.

-President Nursultan Nazarbayev on the eve of the Independence Day awarded Kekilbayev the Highest State Title "Kazakhstannyn Enbek Eri" for his services to the country and contribution to the development of culture and literature, his active public activity.
-The head of state personally presented him this highest honor.
-Nazarbayev said that he presented the title to Kekilbayev at the solemn event devoted to his 70th anniversary.
-He stated that "his works as well as political and public activity represent his significant contribution to the strengthening of Independence, establishment of a new state, formation of high spiritual life of our society."
+On the eve of Independence Day in 2009, President Nursultan Nazarbayev conferred upon Kekilbayev the highest state title, Qazaqstannyn Enbek Eri (Hero of Labour of Kazakhstan), for his outstanding services to the nation, his contributions to culture and literature, and his active public engagement.
+The head of state personally presented this prestigious title during a solemn event celebrating Kekilbayev's 70th birthday.
+Nazarbayev remarked that Kekilbayev’s literary achievements, political involvement, and public service reflect a profound contribution to strengthening Kazakhstan's independence, building a new state, and cultivating a high spiritual life within society.